Assange: I'll keep my promise to go to the US

 Will he or won't he?

 WikiLeaks founder Julian Assange said Thursday he would keep his word and come to the US.
-But he has some conditions for the US Department of Justice.
+But the transparency activist has some conditions for the US Department of Justice.

 "I look forward to having a conversation with the DOJ about what the correct way forward is," Assange said in a press conference broadcast over Periscope, adding that he wants the Justice Department to either drop any charges against him, or unseal any extradition orders or charges it's keeping confidential.

-It's the latest development in the transparency activist's public statements about what might prompt him to face investigation by the Justice Department for the publication of classified government documents.
-First Assange offered to travel to the US, then seemed to take it back through his lawyers, and now has doubled back again to say his offer still stands.
+It's the latest development in a series of statements from Assange about what might prompt him to face a DOJ investigation for the publication of classified government documents.
+First, Assange offered to travel to the US, then seemed to take it back through his lawyers.
+Now, he's doubled back again to say his offer still stands.

 On Tuesday, President Barack Obama commuted Manning's sentence, ending it 28 years early.
 Obama said Wednesday Assange's offer had no bearing on his decision to commute the sentence.